Lake Annecy from Talloires © French Moments

 Bout du Lac seen from Col de la Forclaz © French Moments

 Situated at the southern end of Lake Annecy, the locality of “Bout-du-Lac” (end of the lake) belongs to the commune of Lathuile.
-You’ll find a camping site and a very popular beach in the summer months.
+You’ll find a camping site and a trendy beach in the summer months.

-In the territory of Doussard, the marshlands are a protected natural reserve.
+The marshlands are a protected natural reserve in Doussard.
 This is one of our favourite sites.
-All year round, you can explore this part of the lake by walking on marked paths.
-From the top of an old watchtower, a magnificent view of the lake awaits…
+You can explore this part of the lake by walking on marked paths all year round.
+From the top of an old watchtower, a magnificent view of the lake awaits.

 The view from Bout du Lac (Natural Reserve) © French Moments